derekl-beep/stackedit-notes/Singular Value Decomposition.md

 \end{bmatrix}_{m \times m}
 $$

 is the correlation matrix among the columns of $X$.
-Each non-diagonal entry of the matrix is an inner product between two columns.
+Each non-diagonal entry of the matrix is an inner product between two columns, i.e. $x_i^T x_j = \langle x_i, x_j \rangle$.
 Each diagonal entry is an inner product of the column itself.
 Hence, the matrix contains information of the linear correlation between columns.